-As with all personal injury compensation claims, you would need to prove that another person was responsible for your personal injury (in this case, the driver of the vehicle, which collided with you while you were a pedestrian).
+As with all personal injury compensation claims, you will need to prove that another person was responsible for your personal injury (in this case, the driver of the vehicle, which collided with you while you were a pedestrian).

 - Draw a quick sketch of the accident scene, location, road surface, and damaged vehicles.
 It is also worth noting any signs of skidding tyres or other marks and debris on the road

 - If possible, take photographs of the scene.

 - Obtain names and addresses of any witnesses.

 - Report the matter to the police immediately, even if the accident was a hit and run.

 - Keep all receipts for expenses and date of appointments.